mww012/instantpy/README.md

 ## Configuration
 Configuration endpoints are used to configure an Instant Virtual Controller.
 See table below for supported endpoints.

+When intantiating an instance of InstantVC() the 'templates' directory defaults to the folder in the project.
+It is recommended that you create your own templates directory and use this one for reference.

     Note: Due to the complexity of the profiles created using these endpoints, all Configuration methods require a json file as an argument.